-Every woman makes breastmilk at first, whether or not her baby ever comes to the breast.
+Every woman makes breastmilk at first, whether or not her baby actually feeds from the breast.

 The delivery of the placenta (afterbirth) sets up a hormonal response in your body, and prolactin, the hormone which stimulates milk production, starts acting on the breasts, 'telling' them to make milk.